ryanoasis/nerd-fonts/contributing.md

 ## Steps for updating an existing font

 ### 1. Update original (unpatched) version
-* Copy and replace the existing unpatched version of the font and any readme and/or license files in the `src/unpatched-fonts/XYZ-font` directory
+* Copy and replace the existing unpatched version of the font and any readme and/or license files in the `src/unpatched-fonts/XYZ` directory
-  * e.g. Updating *XYZ Font*, update files in directory `src/unpatched-fonts/xyz/{PUT FONT FILES HERE}`
+  * e.g. Updating *XYZ Font*, update files in directory `src/unpatched-fonts/XYZ/{PUT FONT FILES HERE}`
-  * Make sure to update the correct subfolders for each font style (e.g. `src/unpatched-fonts/xyz/bold/{BOLD FONT FILES HERE}`), if applicable
+  * Make sure to update the correct subfolders for each font style (e.g. `src/unpatched-fonts/XYZ/Bold/{BOLD FONT FILES HERE}`), but only if the subfolder structure is already existing
   * Update version information in the `readme.md` file(s) and `bin/scripts/lib/fonts.json`
-  * Add all the modifications into a git commit.
+  * Add all the modifications into a git commit
 ### 2. Execute basic testing
 * Do a basic test with the new font to ensure it patches correctly and generates a new font file, e.g.
   * `fontforge --script ./font-patcher src/unpatched-fonts/XYZ/XYZ.ttf --complete --debug 2`